dharmafly/connect-ratelimit/README.md

 The `catagories` property of the options object for the connect-limiter allows you to specify different `totalRequests` and `every` for specific catagories.

-A fully configured looks like this:
+A fully configured value of the `catagories` property could like this:

 ```JavaScript
 {